fygar256/general-assembler-axx/README.md

 # Main text

-axx.py is a generalized assembler.
+axx.py is a generalized general assembler.

-It is not dependent on a particular platform or processor, and ignores the chr(13) at the end of the line in the DOS file.
+It is not dependent on a specific platform or processor, and ignores the chr(13) at the end of the line in the DOS file.

 axx can handle any processor architecture if you provide pattern data, but it does not support the practical features provided by a dedicated assembler.
 The current version is an experimental implementation.
 For practical functions, macros should use the preprocessor.
 For now, the linker/loader should use a program that processes binary and label (symbol) files.